RosiNantis/mushroom_classification/README.md

 # mushroom_recommendation
-An image recognition project where different Deep Learning models are deployed to be able to recognise the specie of a mushroom given in picture or from camera.
+An image recognition project where different Deep Learning models are deployed to be able to recognise the species of a mushrooms given in picture or from camera.

 where we create the final project for graduation from the SPICED ACADEMY, Data Science.